mosesamwoma/spam-email-detection-model/README.md

 - ✅ **REST API**: Live and production-ready
 - ✅ **Interactive Docs**: Swagger UI available for testing
 - ✅ **Cloud Deployment**: Hosted on Render with 99.9% uptime
+- ✅ **Chrome Extension**: Built and ready for testing (pending Web Store deployment)
 - 🚧 **Extended Features**: Authentication and batch processing in development

 ## 🎯 Overview

 Email spam detection is essential for maintaining secure and efficient communication systems.
 This project implements a machine learning solution using TF-IDF vectorization and Logistic Regression to automatically identify and filter spam emails with high accuracy.

 The model is deployed as a REST API, making it simple to integrate spam detection capabilities into any application or workflow.
+A Chrome extension is also available for browser-based email protection.

 ## ✨ Key Features

+### Core API Features
 - **Advanced Text Processing**: Comprehensive cleaning and normalization pipeline
 - **TF-IDF Vectorization**: Efficient text-to-vector transformation
 - **High-Accuracy Classification**: Trained model with optimized performance metrics